grz0zrg/wui/README.md

 Range slider widget can be horizontal or vertical, can be user configurable (step, min, max etc options can be set by the user as he want it), have a negative/positive range, the value can be changed with the mouse wheel, by moving the hook point by dragging, by a MIDI controller or by clicking on the slider bar, a double click on the slider will reset the value to its default value, the value also appear as an input which perform automatically all sanity check and will indicate if the value is correct or not (red)

+There is one special option to hide all the widget and only show the MIDI learn square, this allow to enable MIDI learn capabilities to any custom widgets or use it as standalone.

 One of the coolest (and maybe 'unique') feature of the WUI slider widget is the ability to be controlled entirely from MIDI controllers with absolute and relative mode, it is as easy as calling a function when a MIDIMessage is received and all MIDI enabled sliders will be usable with any MIDI interfaces.
+0
 To assign a MIDI controller, the widget implement a sort of MIDI learn function, you click on a square on MIDI enabled sliders and, when a MIDI data is received, the controller is automatically assigned to that widget and you can start to control it from your MIDI interface...

 The MIDI learn square tooltip show the device / controller / MIDI mode when it is assigned to a device.